 In her free time, Dawn enjoys hiking and taking in Jackson County’s four-season weather.
 She and her extended family often have get-togethers, and her children and grandchildren keep her busy.
-There’s nowhere she’d rather be, she says.
+She says there’s nowhere she’d rather be.

 To find out how we can help you and your nonprofit or business succeed, give us a call at 541-858-0192.